 I believe in not knowing where you’re going but going forth with eyes and heart wide open.
-“Push on to ultimate emptiness,” I always say, “guard unshakeable calmness.”
-If I had a motto, that might be it.
+“Push on to ultimate emptiness,” is my mantra, “guard unshakeable calmness.”
+If I had a motto, that would be it.
 That, or maybe “Solvitur Ambulando”, figure it out as you wander along.
 The idea is to look neither to the left nor to the right, just take the next step and then the one after that until you get where you’re supposed to be, a place in the heart where you’re at rest, if there is such a place in this world.
 “I don’t know where I’m going,” my friend Professor Trolldust likes to say, “but I’ll tell you when I get there.”

 Our world has become a marketing magician’s mirage.
 Whether in Canada, Thailand, India, Cambodia, or Sri Lanka, the terrain is still vaguely familiar after forty years of travel but it’s also vastly different because it’s now an animated caricature of itself, a not-so-funny cartoon, fast-forwarded and force-fed to dazed and dutiful consumers everywhere.
 Globalization lockdown is what we’ve got, the new Shopper’s World prison.
 Local variations in cuisine, costume, culture and language notwithstanding, the Garden Path now meanders through a bling-bloated mall.
 The No Exit sign flashes red but nobody notices because they’re distracted by another important announcement: “Attention Shoppers, don’t miss today’s giveaway sale on peanuts and Porsches Carreras in aisle six and Downy adult diapers in aisle three.”
 Yet another announcement.
 Yet another bulletin.
 Always more Breaking News breaking wind.